Best 2-Person Inflatable Kayak UK 2025

 Packed Size - 71x46x30cm

-Pros - Simple, stable and cheap
+Pros - Cheap, stable and simple for beginners

-Overall - A budget, family kayak
+Overall - A disposable-entry-level kayak for occasional, gentle use

 We walk through each of the key category areas in our 2-person inflatable kayak video review